Johnson outlines alternative Brexit plans in letter to Juncker

 British prime minister Boris Johnson has called the Northern Ireland backstop “a bridge to nowhere” in a letter in which he laid out the UK’s alternative plan for a Brexit deal with the EU.

-Mr Johnson outlined measures that he said would avoid the need for checks or physical infrastructure.
+Mr Johnson outlined measures that he said would avoid the need for checks or physical infrastructure near the Border.

-The document said the proposals would provide for the potential creation of an all-island regulatory zone on the island of Ireland covering all goods, would ensure the integrity of the European Union single market and would be in keeping with the Good Friday Agreement.
+The document said the proposals would provide for the potential creation of an all-island regulatory zone on the island of Ireland covering all goods, would ensure the integrity of the European Union single market and would be in keeping with the Belfast Agreement.

 “It is, as such, a proposal for an agreement which should be acceptable to both sides,” it concluded.